 A smart spraying technology is a cutting-edge substitution to a conventional sprayer that automatically disperses chemicals on the crops following a set of regulations ensuring the process is efficient and sustainable.

-In 2018 conventional spraying technologies were supplied with high-speed sensors and computing technology bringing pesticides application into the digital age.
-From the first field experiment, smart spraying technology showed astounding results, which are only improving with technological advances and the rise of connected farming.
+In 2018 conventional spraying technologies were supplied with high-speed sensors and IoT technology bringing pesticide application into the digital age.
+From the first field experiment, intelligent spraying technology showed astounding results, which are only improving with technological advances and the rise of connected farming.
 Here is a short video, describing the concept of intelligent spraying and what role automation and artificial intelligence play in agriculture.

 Having considered this promising data, contemporary farmers can hardly imagine their processes organized without the use of smart spraying technology because of the numerous benefits it offers.